Transparency icon

 Transparency

-Established under the Paris Agreement in 2015, the Enhanced Transparency Framework provides a framework for tracking how each country is progressing towards their climate commitments.
-Countries are now looking towards its implementation.
+Established under the Paris Agreement in 2015, the Enhanced Transparency Framework (ETF) provides a universal framework for countries to track progress towards achieving their climate commitments.

 Latest Updates